+Achieving our strategic priorities, together with becoming a more customer-focused company, underpins our vision to be recognised as the best delivery company in the UK and across Europe.
 We are making good progress.
 However, more remains to be done to ensure we can complete the transformation of our business from one that predominantly handles letters, to one that handles an increasing number of parcels.

 A key component of economic and social infrastructure

-Royal Mail Group Limited is the principal trading entity of Royal Mail plc
+Royal Mail Group Limited is the principal trading entity of Royal Mail plc.

-Royal Mail Group Limited includes UK Parcels, International and Letters (“UKPIL”) which comprises the Group’s UK and international parcels and letters delivery businesses operating under the “Royal Mail” and “Parcelforce Worldwide” brands.
+- Royal Mail Group Limited includes UK Parcels, International & Letters (UKPIL) which comprises the Group’s UK and international parcels and letters delivery businesses operating under the 'Royal Mail' and 'Parcelforce Worldwide' brands.

-Parcelforce Worldwide operates a separate UK network which collects and delivers express parcels.
+- Parcelforce Worldwide operates a separate UK network which collects and delivers express parcels.

-The Group also has significant operations in continental Europe through its General Logistics Systems ("GLS") business.
+The Group also has significant operations in continental Europe through its General Logistics Systems (GLS) business